What is Ethereum? The Most Comprehensive Guide Ever!

 There are many ways you can plug into the Ethereum network, one of the easiest ways is to use its native Mist browser.
 Mist provides a user-friendly interface & digital wallet for users to trade & store Ether as well as write, manage, deploy and use smart contracts.
 Like web browsers give access and help people navigate the internet, Mist provides a portal into the world of decentralized blockchain applications.

 There is also the MetaMask browser extension, which turns Google Chrome into an Ethereum browser.
 MetaMask allows anyone to easily run or develop decentralized applications from their browser.
-Although initially built as a Chrome plugin, MetaMask will eventually support Firefox and a range of other web platforms.
+Although initially built as a Chrome plugin, MetaMask supports Firefox and the Brave Browser as well.

 While it’s still early days, Mist, MetaMask and a variety of other browsers look set to make blockchain-based applications accessible to more people than ever before.
 Even people without a technical background can now potentially build blockchain apps.
 This is a revolutionary leap for blockchain technology that could bring decentralized applications into the mainstream.

 Blockchain / Ethereum Courses: Filling the Gap

 The job market is struggling to keep up with the sudden demand for blockchain developers.
 Some universities and private companies have responded by offering a range of blockchain related courses in an attempt to meet the needs of industry.

 According to Bitcoin pioneer Jered Kenna, experienced blockchain professionals can net over $200,000 USD in annual income.